astrogirlnim/WordWiseAI/documentation/docs/user-flow-1.md

 - Access control (edit, comment, view) enforced in backend and UI

 ### Steps
-- [ ] Add UI for inviting users by email/org
+- [-] Add UI for inviting users by email/org -- OUT OF SCOPE
 - [ ] Store access control list (ACL) in document metadata
 - [ ] Enforce permissions in backend (Firestore security rules)
 - [ ] Show current collaborators and their permissions